 If you’re not really into hiking but would still like to make the most of your trip to the Dead Sea, there are plenty of other Dead Sea activities you could do.

 - Jeep rides – for an adrenaline-filled adventure, join an organized jeep ride through the Judaean Desert.
-There are several companies which organize such trips, which will allow you experience all the thrills of rocky, winding roads with astounding views of ragged hills and mysterious canyons.
+There are several companies which organize such trips, which will allow you to experience all the thrills of rocky, winding roads with astounding views of ragged hills and mysterious canyons.

 - Fantasy Island – those of you with kids, or the young of heart, would greatly enjoy the Fantasy Island complex at Leonardo Club Hotel.
-The complex includes a state-of-the-art 7D cinema with exciting effects such as wind, water, smoke, movement and more; and the Fear Factor maze filled with the stuff nightmares are made of.
+The complex includes a state-of-the-art 7D cinema with exciting effects such as wind, water, smoke, movement, and more; and the Fear Factor maze filled with the stuff nightmares are made of.

 Dead Sea Tourism is not limited to spa resorts

 Keep in mind that Dead Sea tourism is not limited to lying on the beach and smearing healing mud all over your body – there’s plenty more you can to make this trip the experience of a lifetime!